 Apache Spark in Azure Synapse Analytics

 Apache Spark is a parallel processing framework that supports in-memory processing to boost the performance of big-data analytic applications.
 Apache Spark in Azure Synapse Analytics is one of Microsoft's implementations of Apache Spark in the cloud.
-Azure Synapse makes it easy to create and configure a Spark pool (preview) in Azure.
+Azure Synapse makes it easy to create and configure a serverless Apache Spark pool in Azure.
 Spark pools in Azure Synapse are compatible with Azure Storage and Azure Data Lake Generation 2 Storage.
-So you can use Azure Spark pools to process your data stored in Azure.
+So you can use Spark pools to process your data stored in Azure.

 What is Apache Spark

 Apache Spark provides primitives for in-memory cluster computing.
 A Spark job can load and cache data into memory and query it repeatedly.
 In-memory computing is much faster than disk-based applications.
 Spark also integrates with multiple programming languages to let you manipulate distributed data sets like local collections.
 There's no need to structure everything as map and reduce operations.

 Spark pools in Azure Synapse offer a fully managed Spark service.
 The benefits of creating a Spark pool in Azure Synapse Analytics are listed here.

 |Speed and efficiency||Spark instances start in approximately 2 minutes for fewer than 60 nodes and approximately 5 minutes for more than 60 nodes.
 The instance shuts down, by default, 5 minutes after the last job executed unless it is kept alive by a notebook connection.|

 |Ease of creation||You can create a new Spark pool in Azure Synapse in minutes using the Azure portal, Azure PowerShell, or the Synapse Analytics .NET SDK.
 See Get started with Spark pools in Azure Synapse Analytics.|